Mansi Kanuga, M.D.

 Seasonal allergies are nothing to sneeze at.
 About 25% of U.S. adults have some symptoms each year.
 Unfortunately, this condition brings sneezing, congestion, runny nose, itchy eyes and other symptoms that can make you feel miserable.

 Here are answers to FAQ about seasonal allergies and how to manage them:

-Q. What causes the sneezing, itchy eyes and other symptoms?
+Q. What causes sneezing, itchy eyes and other symptoms?

-A. Great question.
-If a person has sensitivities to an allergen, the body's immune system mistakes it for something harmful.
-To fight it off, the immune system creates proteins known as IgE antibodies, which protect the body from invaders that could cause an infection.
-These antibodies trigger cells in the nasal passages that release histamine and other chemicals.
-Histamine dilates the small blood vessels of the nose making fluids leak out into other tissues—thus the runny nose, watery eyes, itching and other allergy symptoms appear.
+A. If you have sensitivities to an allergen, your body's immune system mistakes it for something harmful.
+To fight it off, the immune system creates proteins known as immunoglobulin antibodies.
+These antibodies trigger cells in the nasal passages that release histamine and other mediators that lead to a stuffy and runny nose, watery eyes, itching and other allergy symptoms.

 Q. What tests are necessary to confirm an allergy?

 A. An allergy skin test can help determine if you're allergic to different things, such as pollen, pet dander, dust mites, latex, penicillin or bee venom.
 It also can help diagnose skin allergies and some food allergies.

 The most common form of skin testing involves pricking, or scratching, or an injection to expose the skin to a suspected allergy-causing substance.
 If a raised, red bump develops at one of the pricks, it indicates a likely allergy.
 Sometimes another form of skin testing, called patch testing, is used to help diagnose skin allergies.
 Treated patches are placed on the skin and watched for a reaction.
 Talk with your health care team if you suspect you or your child has an allergy that could be diagnosed by a skin test.

 Q. What are some tips for managing seasonal allergies?